ucsf-wynton/wynton-website-hpc/docs/hpc/about/shares.md

 ### Current Compute Shares

-Below table shows the current amount of contributions in terms of Processing Units (PU) and the corresponding number of member.q slots per contributing lab.
+The table below shows the current amount of contributions in terms of Processing Units (PU) and the corresponding number of member.q slots per contributing lab.